jeffrey-xiao/in-the-loop/README.md

 ### Ideas
 - Use machine learning to identify keywords and highlight specific paragraphs
-    - Wit.AI, Google Cloud Platform (Compute Engine, Prediction API, etc.)
+    - Wit.AI, Indico, Google Cloud Platform (Compute Engine, Prediction API, etc.)
     - Naive Bayes filters
 - Get latest events through Twitter trends and maybe other sources?
 - Some sort of safety feature for people using it?
 Live maps? etc. Aggregate user inputed information on important things.